Nadiya Hussain’s comforting bakes

 - Then add the sifted flour, cocoa and salt and mix until you have a glossy batter.

-- Mix the teaspoon of flour with the chocolate chips in a bowl before mixing them into the batter until they’re well dispersed – this trick will stop them sinking to the bottom when you bake the brownies.
+- Mix the teaspoon of flour with the chocolate chips in a bowl before mixing them into the batter until they’re well dispersed – this trick will stop them from sinking to the bottom when you bake the brownies.
 Pour the mixture into the prepared tin and level off the top.
 Bake for 25 minutes.

 - While it is baking, toast the nuts in a large non-stick pan, stirring until they are a deep golden brown.